-If no production is undertaken by Maersk Oil for the GORM project in the North Sea, there will be no contribution to the Danish economy or security of supply from the GORM project.
+If no production is undertaken by Maersk Oil for the HARALD project in the North Sea, there will be no contribution to the Danish economy or security of supply.

 3.4.2 Technical alternatives

 Technical alternatives for seismic, pipelines and structures, production, drilling, well stimulation, transport and decommissioning are presented in appendix 1.